QuantEcon/lecture-source-jl/rst_files/testing.rst

 Environments
 ^^^^^^^^^^^^^^^^

-As `before <jl_packages>`_, the TOML files define an *environment* for our project, or a set of files which represent the dependency information
+As `before <jl_packages>`_, the `.toml` files define an *environment* for our project, or a set of files which represent the dependency information

 This information is the name of every package we depend on, along with the exact versions of those packages

 This information (in practice, the result of package operations we execute) will be reflected in our ``ExamplePackage.jl`` directory's TOML, once that environment is activated (selected)

 This allows us to share the project with others, who can exactly reproduce the state used to build and test it